JakuJ/pseudoassembler-interpreter/README.md

-# pseudoassembler
+# pseudoassembler-interpreter

-IDE for prof. Homenda's Pseudoassembler.
+An interpreter for prof. Homenda's Pseudoassembler